clearpix.gif (43 bytes)

 5.1 Each owners is responsible for selecting a name for his team.
 Keep it short (preferably ten characters or less), simple and preferably amusing.
 The owner's home town should be the first part of the name (ex: the "Salem Cowtippers.")

-5.3 The active and reserve rosters must contain players who appear on the player disk or players who are currently under BDBL contract.
+5.3 The active and reserve rosters must contain players who appear on the DMB player disk or players who are currently under BDBL contract.

 5.4 The farm team may consist only of players who have fewer than 350 career major league at-bats, 125 career MLB innings pitched (for pitchers that have started at least half of their MLB appearances) or 50 career MLB innings pitched (for pitchers that have not started at least half of their MLB appearances) as of the BDBL's Opening Day.
 The farm team may consist of any player from any level of competition (amateur or professional) who meets the above criteria.
+Players who meet the above criteria, but own a salary of more than $100,000, are not eligible to be farmed on Cutdown Day.
+Once Cutdown Day has passed, such players may move freely to any roster spot for which they are qualified.

 5.6 A player may play at any position during a game, regardless of whether or not he is rated at that position.
 However, a player's defensive performance may suffer if he is played at a position at which he is not rated.